jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 As renowned biologist Ernst Mayr says "individual life forms are the unit of selection."
 Meaning a polar bear is the unit of selection.
 Species, groups, ecosystems are just a collection of individuals.
 Yet any individual can better herself without needing permission or waiting on anyone else.
 The polar bear doesn't serve her ecosystem—she serves herself and her cubs, and the working ecosystem is what all that work adds up to.
 Each lifeform must always play the game by earning her own resources or she leaves the board.

-Any other identity works against the ecosystem.
-Tool-use is virtually in our DNA.

 Anyone can come up with artificial reasons why the Game of Life doesn't apply to them.
-Students do it when they ignore teachers; managers do it when they ignore employee feedback.
+As we've seen, extremists do it all too easily.
+Anyone who sticks to their belief system despite contrary evidence can be similar too.
+However, it can be inside every person.
+Students who ignore teachers; managers when they ignore employee feedback.
 Sometimes those are needed to keep motivation or beliefs in hard and uncertain times.
 But that only lasts for as long as someone else assembles the food, housing, and heating you depend on.

 If you're willing to admit you eat, find shelter, drink because of technology, and thus you are inside a technological ecosystem that is evolving independent of your biological desires, wants, lifespan, or your personal or ideological beliefs, you can admit this truth.